williamhamilton/school_tools_and_info/2025_cloud_backup.md

 **Key actions include:**
 1. Select a backup vendor offering NZ data residency or strong compliance guarantees.
-2. Retain backups for at least **seven years**, aligning with school record-keeping norms.
+2. Retain backups for **five to seven years, consistent with New Zealand public-sector record-keeping standards**.
 3. Include Shared Drives, teacher mailboxes, and key admin accounts.
 4. Schedule annual restore testing.
 5. Document the backup and recovery process in the school’s ICT policy.